 To the Members of Indian Overseas Bank

-1. We have audited the accompanying fi nancial statements of Indian Overseas Bank("the Bank") which comprise the Balance Sheet as at 31st March 2020 the Profitand Loss account and the Statement of Cash Flows for the year then ended and notes tofinancial statements including a summary of signifi cant accounting policies and otherexplanatory information.
-Incorporated in these financial statements are the returns of 20branches audited by us and 1657 branches (including 8 overseas branches and 2 RegionalOffices) audited by statutory branch auditors and one Overseas branch reviewed byIndependent Auditor.
+1. We have audited the standalone financial statements of Indian Overseas Bank("the Bank") which comprise the Balance Sheet as at 31st March 2020 the Profitand Loss account and the Statement of Cash Flows for the year then ended and notes tofinancial statements including a summary of significant accounting policies and otherexplanatory information in which are included returns for the year ended on that date of20 branches audited by us 1586 branches (including 3 overseas branches and 2 RegionalOffices) audited by statutory branch auditors and one Overseas branch reviewed byIndependent Auditor.
 The branches audited by us and those audited by other auditors havebeen selected by the Bank in accordance with the guidelines issued to the Bank by theReserve Bank of India.
-Also incorporated in the Balance Sheetand the Statement of Profit and Loss are the returns from 1724 branches (Including 46 RegionalOffices and 7 Zonal Offices) which have not been subjected to audit.
-Theseunaudited branches account for 8.40% of advances 20.29% of deposits 7.22% of interestincome and 16.61% of interest expenses.
+Also incorporated in the Balance Sheet the Profit and Loss accountand Statement of Cash Flows are the returns from 1724 branches (Including 46 RegionalOffices and 7 Zonal Offices) which have not been subjected to audit.
+These unauditedbranches account for 11.85% of advances 30.84% of deposits 9.02% of interest income and28.99% of interest expenses.

 (iii) the Cash Flow Statement gives a true and fair view of the Cash Flows for the yearended on that date.